 logical reality – for example, a logical implication of the claims Vegetarians don’t eat meat and Pork sausages contain meat is Vegetarians don't eat pork sausages.

-Given that all claims are ultimately about reality, believing claim X involves the content of X being our understanding of part of reality – and this leads to the following starting definition of belief:
+Given that all claims are ultimately about reality, believing any claim involves its content being our understanding of part of reality – which provides a starting definition of belief:

 An understanding of part of reality.

 This definition doesn't make any of the above eight errors.
 Regarding the mental state of belief not being emotional, an understanding is indeed in itself a purely intellectual mental state.
 Also, the wording applies equally to the psychological state of belief – believing something – and a believed claim – something believed – given that the term understanding can refer to either the psychological state of understanding something or something understood.
 Surprisingly, a Google search that I conducted in 2022 for this specific word sequence produced no results.

 Of course, this definition raises the question of how to define an understanding.
 But it sufficiently expands on the term belief to be a useful starting definition.